 The latest outing of Thor is directed by Taika Waititi and written by Waititi and Jennifer Kaytin Robinson.
-This takes place after the events of Avengers: Endgame (2019) with Thor seemingly going into the great beyond with the Guardians of the Galaxy.
-But, right in the beginning of this film, they part ways after learning that Gorr The God Butcher (Christian Bale) is massacring, well, gods all over the universe and he must be stopped.
+This takes place after the events of Avengers: Endgame (2019), with Thor seemingly going into the great beyond with the Guardians of the Galaxy.
+But, right at the beginning of this film, they part ways after learning that Gorr, The God Butcher (Christian Bale), is massacring, well, gods all over the universe, and he must be stopped.

-Yes, the god-butchering happens off-screen and you are told about it via boring exposition.
+Yes, the god-butchering happens off-screen, and you are told about it via boring exposition.
 And the only thing that’s possibly worse than the boring exposition is the jokes.
-I didn’t exactly keep count but I am sure that every single line is followed by some sort of a gag or quip.
-Cancer is followed by a joke.
+I didn’t exactly keep count, but I am sure that some gag or quip follows every single line.
+A joke follows cancer.
 Deaths are turned into frivolous jokes.
 Mass panic?
 Joke.
 Fighting for love?
 Joke.
 Dying for love?
 Joke.
 If you somehow miss out on a joke because you are zoning out.
 Don’t worry.
 The joke will be repeated until every person in the theater gets it.

 Even the conversation scenes are shot so incompetently.
 Shot-reverse-shots are the most basic form of crafting a dialogue-heavy scene.
 But you can still do so much with the composition and the angles.
 Yet, somehow, Waititi and cinematographer Barry Baz Idoine manage to make it look like a made-for-TV movie.
 No shade on made-for-TV movies which look better than Thor: Love and Thunder.
 Also, Christian Bale as Gorr is Jared-Leto-as-Joker levels of bad.